braze-inc/braze-docs/_docs/_api/api_key.md

 App identifiers at Braze are when integrating the SDK and are also used to reference a specific app in API calls.
 With the `app_id` you can do many things like pull data for a custom event that occurred for a particular app, retrieve uninstall stats, new user stats, DAU stats, and session start stats for a particular app.

-Sometimes, you may find you are prompted for an `app_id` but you are not working with an app, because it is a legacy field specific to a specific platform, you are able to "omit" this field by including any string of characters as a placeholder for this required parameter.
+Sometimes, you may find you are prompted for an `app_id` but you are not working with an app, because it is a legacy field specific to a specific platform, you can "omit" this field by including any string of characters as a placeholder for this required parameter.
 For example, if we are trying to send an email object, an `app_id` is required, but because the channel is not associated with an app (iOS or Android) like Push or IAM is, we can "omit" this field by including placeholder text.

 ### Where can I find it?
 There are two ways to locate your `app_id`: